Wendy-1222/SLM_Jailbreak_Website/README.md

 # SLM Jailbreak Website

-This repository contains the code for the SLM (Small Language Model) Jailbreak research website.
+This repository contains the code for the "Can Small Language Model Reliably Resist Jailbreak Attack?" research website.

+## Overview

+This project presents a comprehensive evaluation of jailbreak attacks on small language models (SLMs).
+The website showcases our research findings, methodology, and examples of various jailbreak techniques and defenses.

 ## Setup and Usage